Extend ArcGIS with SDKs and APIs

 • Use low-code app builders.
 Esri offers a variety of app builders, including ArcGIS Experience Builder, StoryMaps, Dashboards, ArcGIS Hub, Enterprise Sites and ArcGIS Instant apps.
 These apps all allow for the configuration of custom HTML and CSS, along with different implementations or profiles of Arcade, and can be used to build carefully tailored, brand-aligned applications that have the look and feel of a fully customized application while retaining the option for quick changes or adjustments to functionality.
 Experience builder also allows for the creation of custom widgets, which can be developed and then made available for use across multiple different applications.

 • Fully customize apps using ArcGIS SDKs.
 Esri builds SDKs for a variety of programming environments and languages, each of which provides support for ArcGIS layers, UI interactions, secure authentication, and complex mapping functionality.
 Because you don’t have to code each of these specific parts yourself, you can build business-focused apps to take advantage of ArcGIS COTS capabilities, reducing the overhead for app development and maintenance.
-The ArcGIS Developers site provides comprehensive information on the selection of SDKs that are available along with common workflows, functionality descriptions and sample code.
+The Esri Developer site provides comprehensive information on the selection of SDKs that are available along with common workflows, functionality descriptions and sample code.
 Esri also provides a series of app components to ease web development through standardized UI approaches.
 There is no single best choice along this spectrum, the decision should be based on the capacity of the team for development, the organization’s architectural philosophy towards customization, and the understanding for the long-term implications for any decisions made in this area.

 Common software development motivators and factors